wagtail/wagtail-live/docs/getting_started/tutorial.md

 Click on the `Live` button to display the page.

 Enter in the channel you created in Slack and start posting in the channel.
-You should see your posts in the page within few!
+You should see your posts in the page momentarily!